ASTR 1210 (O'Connell) Study Guide

 therefore destruction by solar UV radiation.
 Water is retained near

-- Water washes most CO2 out of the
+- Water washes most CO2 out of the atmosphere,

 Even at this tiny level, CO2 is still a major contributor

 to blocking the escape of IR radiation from the Earth's surface and

 hence in maintaining the Greenhouse warming.

 - With water vapor condensed into oceans and CO2 scrubbed